entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 > In those taxa that the nuchal plate is absent such as in phyllolepids, this character is scored as 'absent'.

-> - The coding of *Panjiangosteus eurycephala* is 0.

- 32. Position of preorbital/postorbital/central triple point relative to posterior triple point (PtO/M/C or PtO/PNu/C): parallels the midline or with the anterior point lateral (0); posterior point lateral to anterior point (1).
+ 55. Position of preorbital/postorbital/central triple point relative to posterior triple point (PtO/M/C or PtO/PNu/C): parallels the midline or with the anterior point lateral (0); posterior point lateral to anterior point (1).
 > Carr (1991), Character 32;  Lelièvre (1991), character 12, modified; Carr and Hlavin (2010), Character 32; Rücklin *et al*.
 (2015), Character 32; Zhu Y *et al*.
 (2016), Character 32; Jobbins *et al*.
 (2022, 2024), Character 32; Xue *et al*.
 (2025), Character 32.

 > - In those taxa that the central plate is not contacted with the preorbital plate, this character is scored as 'not applicable'.